VegaGT/CS542SmartGrasp/README.md

 * preprocess.m

 We use a script in MATLAB to extract the label and features from raw data.
-To run this script, please put the small chunk of raw data generate in the previous step into your MATLAB search path and modify the name of the dataset on line 3 and lin 4 to match the name of the smaller chunk.
+To run this script, please put the small chunk of raw data generate in the previous step into your MATLAB search path and modify the name of the dataset on line 3 and line 4 to match the name of the smaller chunk.

+## Training prediction model

+We use two different classification methods in this project.
+Please make sure you have ***scikit-learn*** and ***Keras*** installed on your machine.

+* svm.py

+You could run this script to train a SVM prediction model.
+Before you run the script, please make sure you have preprocessed dataset.
+The file name of dataset could be changed in line 46.
+Also, you could change the kernel function and other parameters of SVM in line 27.

+* nn.py

+You could run this script to train a neural network.
+You could change the parameter of neural network in line 72.

 ## Test the prediction model in Robot Simulator